 Dulse (Palmaria Palmata) is a slightly transparent seaweed which has a reddish-purple color to it.
 When lightly pan fried it can have a bacon like flavor to it, which may be why it has earned the nickname ‘the bacon of the sea’.
 As a dried seaweed it is often used as flakes to top soups and occasionally salads.

 Wakame (Undaria Pinnatifida) is still widely used in Japan to this day.
 With a history dating back to the Nara period of 710 to 794 AD, Wakame is often served in soups and salads.
-With a distinct and pleasant flavor, Wakame can expand as much as three times from its dried size when soaked in water.
+It has a distinct and pleasant flavor.
+Wakame can expand as much as three times from its dried size when soaked in water.

 Kombu (Saccharina Japonica or possibly one of a dozen other botanical names) is the natural source of umami.
 Umami is described as being one of the five fundamental flavors, along with sour, sweet, salty, and bitter.
 If you are looking for a natural way to avoid using products such as MSG, you’ve found it.
 Add Kombu to your condiment list and your Dashi will be perfect.

 Cooking black rice in Dashi allows for a unique spin on you meal.
 It is due to the position that Kombu holds with its being the source of umami, and being packed with vitamins and minerals, that it has earned the name in Japanese culture as the ‘King of Seaweeds’

 Nori (Pyropia Yezoensis or Pyropia Tenera) is the yummy seaweed that you’ll find wrapped around sushi, typically known by many as a California Roll.
 It is processed into the thin dried sheets that are used for this purpose.
 Then shredded and spread out to dry, a lot like paper is.
 The first year of harvesting Nori is where the highest grade Nori is obtained.